 Are protest votes possible?

 Yes, they most certainly are.
-First, we must answer what a protest vote is.
+First, we must answer the question of what a protest vote is.
 A protest vote is when you write in a person’s name instead of voting for the candidates who are officially running for office.
-Many people view them as wasting your vote and in one sense they are correct.
+Many people view them as a waste of your vote, and they are correct in one sense.
 However, if after much prayer and Bible study you feel that either candidate does not represent your values and beliefs then it is permissible to write in the name of a person who does represent your views.

 How do I make an informed decision?